JamBelg/Time-Series-Forecasting-with-R/README.md

 ```

 ### Summary
-Before jumping into model creation, it is always good to take a look into data.
+Before jumping into model creation, it is always good to take a look into our data.
 ```
 summary(df_train)
 str(df_train)